Sep 18, 2014 — Tips and Tricks

 - By 2014…more than 70% of Global 2000 organizations will have at least one gamified application, driving 50% of all innovation.
 (Engagement Alliance)

 - Since 2010, over 350 companies have launched major gamification projects.
 These include consumer brands like MLB, Adobe, NBC, Walgreens, Ford, Southwest, eBay, Panera, and more.
 (Huffington Post)

 - In the United States alone, there are 183 million active gamers.
 Those gamers play 13 hours a week on average.
 (Ryan Jenkins)

 - Almost 80% of the learners say that they would be more productive if their university/institution or work was more game-like.
 (Talent LMS)

-- Over 60% of learners would be motivated by leader boards and increased competition between students.
+- Over 60% of learners would be motivated by leaderboards and increased competition among students.
 89% say that a point system would increase their engagement with an eLearning application.
 (Talent LMS)

 - By 2018, the Global Gamification Market will reach $5.5Bn.
 (Engagement Alliance)